 I don’t think apatheism is a real word.
-Its the smashing together of apathy and theism.
-Its meant to describe an outlook that I think isn’t neatly intended by atheism.
+It’s the smashing together of apathy and theism.
+For me at least, it’s meant to describe an outlook that I think isn’t neatly intended by atheism (a word that shouldn’t actually exist).
 This is likely the only blog post I will ever write on the topic.

 I used to be a hardcore Catholic, the product of childhood indoctrination.
 Throughout my entire schooling I attended a Catholic convent school (the kind crewed with sadistic nuns and zealous laity).
 My best friend in my mid twenties was a Catholic priest* (who was more or less the same age as me).
 This was likely the beginning of the end because it allowed me to pull back the veil (so to speak) and get a clear glimpse into the inner workings of the Catholic church.
 And it is not pretty.

 *he eventually had a spiritual breakdown and as I understand it became a Buddhist.
 Neither of us were in a good space during this transition period in our lives and it ended our friendship.

 Primed now, I was given three audio-books by a friend of a friend who had recently unfucked herself from her own kooky religious upbringing.
 She thrust a thumb-drive* at me with an impassioned ‘YOU NEED TO LISTEN TO THESE’.
 They languished on my iPod for months before I undertook a long, fourteen hour road trip.
 Bored of music I decided, rather whimsically, to listen to Richard Dawkins – The God Delusion.
 This is also the first audio-book I had every listened to.
 I can still remember the exact point, driving through hilly, scrubby desert terrain where I lost my faith completely.
 By the end of that road-trip I was a complete and total atheist.

 * I have since bought all these titles legitimately as paperbacks and audio-books.